software-architecture-guild/katas-2025/README.md

 **Workflow:**

 1. Profile Setup & Access – The expert software architect is onboarded by Certifiable, Inc. and gains access to the grading system.
 They can update their profile and set availability.
-2. Test 1 Grading (Aptitude Test) – Experts review and grade short-answer responses manually.
+2. Test 1 Grading (Aptitude Test) – Experts manually review and grade short-answer responses.
 They provide detailed feedback and ensure grading accuracy based on established evaluation criteria.
-3. Test 2 Grading (Architecture Submission) – Experts assess architecture submissions based on predefined rubrics.
-They spend an average of 8 hours per submission, ensuring fair and precise evaluation.
-Experts offer candidates detailed explanations for incorrect answers, areas of improvement, and scoring justifications to help them understand their results.
+3. Test 2 Grading (Architecture Submission)—Experts assess architecture submissions based on predefined rubrics.
+They spend an average of 8 hours per submission, ensuring a fair and precise evaluation.
+To help candidates understand their results, experts offer detailed explanations for incorrect answers, areas of improvement, and scoring justifications.
 4. Test & Case Study Improvements – Designated experts periodically analyze test performance, identify problematic questions, and propose modifications or new case studies to keep the certification process relevant.

 #### Designated Expert Journey Map